Equine Standing CT: Clinical Applications in Diagnosing Common Head and Cervical Pathology

 Presentation

 On referral, the colt was bright and neurologically appropriate.
-Examination revealed mild head tilt, palpable crepitus over the injury site, normal gait at walk and trot, and no overt neurologic deficits.
+Examination revealed mild head tilt, palpable crepitus over suspected fracture area, normal gait at walk and trot, and no overt neurologic deficits.
 CT was performed to evaluate suspected cervical fracture.

 CT Findings